Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Youngest son Dalton was playing in the attic of his family’s new house when he hit his head and fell into a coma.
+Youngest son Dalton is playing in the attic of his family’s new house when he hits his head and falls into a coma.
 His mother is stuck becoming his caretaker until comatose Dalton can be cured, which starts to become a drain on their finances.
 We’re hoping they had decent health insurance to help pay for medical bills while they resolved the demonic possession issues.

 It’s too bad insurance won’t pay for sessions with a psychic and paranormal investigators since they’re not licensed therapists.